If you are nearing retirement and a bit worried about your liquid assets, reverse mortgages may help supplement your income.

 As for writing off the interest on your taxes, it won’t become tax-deductible until after you pay it, which is usually when the loan is paid off in full.

-When shopping around for a lender, be sure to find out about all the costs involved and compare at least three options.
+When shopping around for a lender, ask for a complete list of costs and fees and compare at least three options.

 Who can get a reverse mortgage?